 This blood-thick linkage between sports is hardly uncommon.
 If we pay attention, neither are the bonds and vestigial characteristics that remain (like a panda’s thumb) in spite of divergent evolutionary paths.

 Most baseball fans recognize intellectually that cricket and its more school yard version, rounders, ultimately begat baseball.
 But as John Thorn makes clear in his wonderful book, “Baseball in the Garden of Eden,” modern fans would be amazed at just how similar cricket and baseball remained as recently as 1915.
 That’s when baseball’s powers that be recognized that fans went ape-shit for Babe Ruth’s long-ball displays.
 In reaction, the two major leagues quickly hardened the balls, created fences to hit them over, and so baseball was changed forever.
 Up to that point, a softer ball and mere “boundaries” forming outfield perimeters rewarded contact and placement over power and distance.
-Wee Willie Keeler was famous for “hitting ‘em where they ain’t”, but that’s what every batter did, or tried to do throughout the 19th century and well into the 20th.
+Wee Willie Keeler was famous for “hitting ‘em where they ain’t”, but that’s what every batter did or tried to do throughout the 19th century and well into the 20th.
 This shouldn’t surprise us: Finding the space between fielders had for centuries been (and continues to be) the singular goal of any cricket batsman.

 Some shared elements remain timeless and unbroken: Bring a Brit to a modern baseball game and the thing they appreciate first and foremost?
 Fielding.
 For a cricket fan, it still computes straightforwardly.